charmed-kubernetes/kubernetes-docs/pages/k8s/ipv6.md

 ## Example

-You can use the following overlay file ([download it here](asset-ipv4-ipv6-overlay]) to enable IPv4 preferred dual-stack to the [charmed-kubernetes-calico][] bundle:
+You can use the following overlay file ([download it here](asset-ipv4-ipv6-overlay]) to enable IPv4 preferred dual-stack to the [kubernetes-calico][] bundle:

 ```yaml
 description: Charmed Kubernetes overlay to enable IPv4-IPv6 dual-stack.